AldoGatica123/aldogatica123.github.io/pages/my_cv.md

 **Automation Analyst:**
 May 2019 - Present

+- Implementation of new technologies for automations for the Guatemala RPA centre.
+- Analysis, design and process development for automations in UiPath for remote clients.
 - Design and development of chatbots using DialogFlow with Google Cloud Platform and Microsoft Azure.
 - Process analysis of multiple automation projects in UiPath.